 I have been in the online/digital publishing space since the early 1990s.
 Since the year 2000, I have been working in Indian Languages (Indic) in the digital space.

 In 2010, I contributed a chapter in the book “15 Years of Internet in India”.
-In December 2012, I was listed amongst the “Icons of India’s Digital Ecosystem“.
+In December 2012, I was listed among the “Icons of India’s Digital Ecosystem“.

 In late 2012, I was offered to join the team that worked on “Mission 272+ Digital Campaign for 2014 General Elections in India“.
 It was a great experience as it was the first time a digital campaign was used in a big way during general elections.